The sharp phase transition for level set percolation of smooth planar Gaussian fields: Introduction

-We emphasise that the polynomial decay condition \eqref{e.beta} is a slightly stronger version of the assumption, appearing in previous works, that $\kappa(x) = O( |x|^{-\beta} )$.
-Moreover, these assumptions are equivalent for $\beta > 2$ if $q \ge 0$ is also assumed.
-Observe also that Assumption~\ref{a.reg} implies that~\eqref{e.beta} holds for some $\beta > 1$, and on the other hand, if~\eqref{e.beta} holds for $\beta > 2$, then $\rho = F[q]$ contains an open set since it is continuous and not identically zero.
+We emphasise that the decay condition \eqref{e.beta} is a slightly stronger version of the assumption, appearing in previous works, that $\kappa(x) = O(|x|^{-\beta})$.
+Moreover, $q(x) = O(|x|^{-\beta})$ is equivalent to $\kappa(x) = O(|x|^{-\beta})$ for $\beta > 2$ if $q \ge 0$ is also assumed.
+Observe also that Assumption~\ref{a.reg} implies that~\eqref{e.beta} holds for some $\beta > 1$, and on the other hand, if~\eqref{e.beta} holds for $\beta > 2$ and $q$ is not identically equal to $0$, then the support of $\rho = F[q]$ contains an open set since it is continuous.

 Although we have chosen to state Assumptions \ref{a.sym} and \ref{a.swp} in terms of $q$, they have natural analogues for the spectral measure $\mu$.
 First, the weak positivity condition in Assumption~\ref{a.swp} is equivalent to the spectral density $\rho^2$ being positive-definite, whereas strong positivity is equivalent to $\rho$ being positive-definite.
 Second, Assumption \ref{a.sym} is equivalent to any of $\rho$, $\mu$, $\kappa$ or the law of $f$ satisfying the same symmetries.
 We remark also that sufficient conditions for Assumptions~\ref{a.reg} and~\ref{a.dec} could be given in terms of the spectral density $\rho^2$ using classical results from Fourier analysis.